datcuriousguy/workly/README.md

 Brief note: when the the app saves new tasks, it displays thenew tasks as 'undefined' on the webpage If you find any discrepancies in the code, please reach out so I can further improve the app.

+Note on 28th oct: the above bug was sorted.

 cheerios and have fun doing things